bees1245/Holy-Bible-XML-Format/README.md

 * `--language-code CODE` – force a specific language profile (otherwise the model auto-detects per token).
 * `--list-languages` – print the available language profiles (covering Latin, Greek, Cyrillic, Arabic, Hebrew, Devanagari, Hangul, and Kana scripts) and exit.

+Every textual report opens with a **silent writing title** section: for each language represented in the input the toolkit records the backwards (writing first) rendering of the title/tokens, along with an ASCII fallback and a deterministic seed.
+This satisfies workflows that require phonetic ordering to be derived purely from the written form rather than spoken pronunciations.

 ### Knowledge base output

 Every run now produces a structured knowledge base that captures per-token